kineticstoolkit/kineticstoolkit_doc/src/cycles.md

 ```

 :::{tip}
 We observe an `_` event at the end.
 There are in fact such `_` events at the end of each cycle (look how each next push's 'p' letter seems underlined).
 As explained above, the `detect_cycles` function adds an `_` event at the end of each cycle.
-These events are usefull to extract cycles of phases using TimeSeries methods such as [ktk.TimeSeries.get_ts_between_events](api/ktk.TimeSeries.get_ts_between_events.rst).
+These events are usefull to extract cycles of phases using TimeSeries methods such as {{ktk_timeseries_get_ts_between_events}}.
 :::

 :::{tip} Manual editing
 Although detecting cycles automatically seems time-saving, it is always an excellent idea to manually inspect any signal that is being processed based on such "arbitrary" constraints.
-Use the interactive [ktk.TimeSeries.ui_edit_events](api/ktk.TimeSeries.ui_edit_events.rst) method to inspect, correct and manually identify cycles.
+Use the interactive {{ktk_timeseries_ui_edit_events}} method to inspect, correct and manually identify cycles.
 :::

 ## Time-normalizing cycles

-Once the cycles have been detected, we can time-normalize them using [ktk.cycles.time_normalize](api/ktk.cycles.time_normalize.rst).
+Once the cycles have been detected, we can time-normalize them using {{ktk_cycles_time_normalize}}.
 Here, every complete cycle will be time-normalized from 0 to 100%.

 ```{code-cell} ipython3
 ts_normalized_on_cycle = ktk.cycles.time_normalize(